Who should apply?

 We can book your ticket or reimburse reasonable fares.
 Please correspond and confirm with the school staff prior to purchasing your own ticket.

 What is the earliest arrival and latest departure date?

-The school will provide room and board from the evening of the 3rd through the 9th.
+The school will provide room and board from the evening of Sunday 31st July through the morning of Sunday 7th August.
 Attendees are welcome to stay extra time at their own expense.

 Where are classes held?

 The school will take place on the premises of the Max Planck Institute for Software Systems in Saarbrücken, Germany.

 What kind of accommodations will there be?